mleprince018/azure-certifications/DP-900 Azure Data Fundamentals.md

 - **Non-relational Databases**: data management systems that don't apply a relational schema to the database - AKA NoSQL database, even if they do support some variant of SQL.
 Come in 4 types:
     - *Key-Value Databases*: key & value, where value is anything
         - ~ Hash Map - where you have a key (unique ID) and a value - string, complex obj or JSON file...
-        - simple lookups using query by keys (NOT optimized for query by values) - basically you MUST use a key to store/retrieve your value
+        - *simple lookups* using query by keys (NOT optimized for query by values) - basically you MUST use a key to store/retrieve your value
         - generally used for session info or caching data
         - Best for Azure Cosmos Table DB API or Azure Table Storage
     - *Document Databases*: key-value where value is a JSON that system can parse & query
+        - optimized for retrieval
         - can have a root object with attributes, child attributes and arrays that can hold sets of information for a particular attribute
         - unique ID (key) is usually very important as it is how they are retrieved - as these are often indexed
         - app defined schema: allows application to handle variations in data